You don’t always need additional plugins to manage the product visibility in your WooCommerce store.

 What are hidden products in WooCommerce?

 Hidden products in WooCommerce are items that exist in your store’s database but don’t appear on your main shop page, category pages, or search results.
-But these products remain accessible via direct URL links (unless additional measures are taken).
+These products remain accessible via direct URL links (unless additional measures are taken).

 Hidden products typically share these characteristics: